-The US number two freestyle hit used geeky Leonard Nimoy Mr. Spock samples on the parenthetical title hook as the band had a mild penchant for sampled sound bites used sparingly.
-For the most part, the sound was a mixture of synthpop, electro, and freestyle; which isn’t much of a stylistic stretch.
-The band were indebted to early electro like the sort that Arthur Baker made his name with for Streetwise Records.
-The freestyle ethos meant that the rhythms were all full of Latin syncopation, yet executed on synths and drum machines.
-The ghost of New Order in their imperial period hovers over this album at its best.
-This track was perhaps a tougher example of freestyle than one could have found on the contemporaneous charts by Expose or Company B. I’ll put that down to the fact that unlike those other two “bands,” Information Society were not singers fronting a production team.
+The US number two Freestyle hit used geeky Leonard Nimoy Mr. Spock samples on the parenthetical title hook as the band had a mild penchant for sampled sound bites used sparingly.
+For the most part, the sound was a mixture of Synthpop, Electro, and Freestyle; which isn’t much of a stylistic stretch.
+The band were indebted to early Electro like the sort that Arthur Baker made his name with for Streetwise Records.
+The Feestyle ethos meant that the rhythms were all full of Latin syncopation, yet executed on synths and drum machines.
+The ghost of New Order in their imperial period hovered over this album at its best.
+This track was perhaps a tougher example of Freestyle than one could have found on the contemporaneous charts by Exposé or Company B. I’ll put that down to the fact that unlike those other two “bands,” Information Society were not singers fronting a production team.
 They were actually driving the bus.

 I sort of preferred the pure pop of “Tomorrow,’ which was less club oriented.
-Vocalist Kurt Harland [called Kurt Velaquen, at this point – I had to look that up to figure out what was going on and it’s apparently a Tolkien reference – he comes by his geek cred very honestly between this and the Star Trek samples littered throughout the album] sand the song with a clean, clear voice; albeit one with little character.
+Vocalist Kurt Harland sang the song with a clean, clear voice; albeit one with little character.
+Harland was called Kurt Velaquen, at this point in time – I had to look that up to figure out what was going on and it’s apparently a Tolkien reference – he comes by his geek cred very honestly between this and the Star Trek samples littered throughout the album.
 I appreciated the great backing harmonies from Amanda Kramer here.
 This was the only song on the album where she shared writing credits as well.
 The songs were mostly down to B-boy Paul Robb or arch geek Harland.

 The next track, “Repetition” was even worse.
 This was a sappy Paul Robb ballad and as a club guy, he should have known better.
 Harland turned on the smarm as he crooned the tune even more smoothly than his normally fiber-free vocals.
 The dreaded Yamaha DX-7 Soporific Electric Piano® reared its ugly head here to make me dive for the >>| button every time.
 Like the ABBA® cover, this was also a single, albeit with an extended B-side remix instead of the resolutely unfunky A-side.

-After this snoozer, the even more pure freestyle workout of the follow up number 9 hit “Walking Away” served to make it sound better than it might have actually been.
-This one hit the freestyle target dead on with the digital synth horns giving it a Latin flair beyond the syncopated rhythms.
-That said, I feel that Pet Shop Boys had done a better cop of the freestyle sound with their “Domino Dancing” single around the same time.
+After this snoozer, the even more pure Freestyle workout of the follow up number 9 hit “Walking Away” served to make it sound better than it might have actually been.
+This one hit the Freestyle target dead on with the digital synth horns giving it a Latin flair beyond the syncopated rhythms.
+That said, I feel that Pet Shop Boys had done a better cop of this sound with their “Domino Dancing” single around the same time.